faizmokhtar/faizmokhtar.com/content/posts/how-to-use-swiftui-in-uikit-project.md.md

   - xcode
 comments: true
 ---
 Did you know that SwiftUI can be use in UIKit project?
-To use SwiftUI in UIKit project, you have to make use of `UIHostingViewController`. `UIHostingViewController` is a `UIViewController` that "host" a SwiftUI view.
-Get it? 😉
+To use SwiftUI in UIKit project, you have to make use of `UIHostingViewController`.
+It is a `UIViewController` that basically "host" a SwiftUI view.

 Assuming you have a SwiftUI `View` named `SwiftUIView` like so: